janak11111/IR_Project_2023/Endterm_Submission/readme.txt

 4)

-user can try again with differnt input for emotion detection.
+user can try again with differnt input